Andrea Constand breaks her silence: 'It was Dr. Huxtable ... who's going to believe me?'

 "I thought I was the only person that he did this to," she said in a portion of the interview aired on Thursday's edition of NBC's "Nightly News with Lester Holt."
 "Who's going to believe me?"

 Though dozens of women came forward to accuse Cosby of sexual assault, Andrea Constand's allegations were the only ones tried in court.
-Last month, that case saw Cosby found guilty of drugging and indecently assaulting Constand in 2004.
+In April, that case saw Cosby found guilty of drugging and indecently assaulting Constand in 2004.

 Constand told NBC it was a year until she finally told her mother about what happened out of fear there would be other victims if she didn't speak out.

-Note: CORRECTION: An earlier version of this story incorrectly stated the month when Cosby was found guilty.
-A jury found him guilty in April.